FOX5 chief meteorologist Sue Palka stepping aside after 36 years

 Through her friendly and poised on-air presence and ability to convey complicated weather information in an accessible, entertaining and relatable manner, she has earned a huge viewer following as well the admiration of her colleagues and peers.

-““We have likability scores and respect scores [tied to Palka] that are just completely off the charts,” FOX5 general manager Patrick Paolini told TVNewsCheck.
+“We have likability scores and respect scores [tied to Palka] that are just completely off the charts,” FOX5 general manager Patrick Paolini told TVNewsCheck.
 “What’s great about Sue is she likes to have fun, too. … That came across on air for sure.”

 While Palka will “sunset weather duties” in March, according to her announcement, she will continue to contribute to FOX5 programming and “do some feature reporting.”